balena-io-examples/cloud-relay/README.md

 ## Getting Started

 You must install the Cloud Relay container on your device as well as set up the cloud provider's IoT service.
 Balena also provides cloud functions for AWS and Google Cloud that expose an HTTP endpoint to initially provision each device.
+See the _Cloud Provisioning_ section below.

 ### Device
 We will use the docker-compose [example script](docker-compose.yml), which provides WiFi metrics data.
-Cloud Relay also requires that your balena device has been provisioned in the cloud provider's IoT device registry.
-See the *Provisioning* section below.

 First create a multi-container fleet in balenaCloud and provision a device with balenaOS.
 See the [online docs](https://www.balena.io/docs/learn/getting-started/raspberrypi3/nodejs/) for details.
 Next define the fleet variables from the cloud provider's setup, as described in the *Configuration* section below.
 Finally push the docker-compose script to the balena builders, substituting your fleet's name for `<myFleet>` in the commands below.

 ```
     git clone https://github.com/balena-io-examples/cloud-relay.git